ypaulsussman/learning-log/src/pages/blog/Improving Adult Literacy Instruction.md

 ## Language and Literacy Development of English Language Learners

-- Of Americans 5 years or older, 19.6% speak a language other than English at home.
-  - 18% are below the poverty level (versus 11.6% who speak English at home)
-  - 31.2% have less than a high school education (vs 11.7% of English speakers)
-  - English language learners are the largest group enrolled in adult education programs, with 43% in English as a second language (ESL) programs.
-  - In 2006-2007, more than 1 million adults were enrolled in ESL programs (this does not include ELL’s in ABE/ASE programs.)

-- The numbers of adults in ESL classes who have limited education in their home countries continues to grow.
-- Among adults, years of education in the primary language correlates with English literacy development.
-  - Self-reported language proficiency of Hispanic learners predicted both initial levels of English reading and rates of improvement.
-  - Similar results were not found, however, for Asians who spoke various first languages, such as Chinese, Filipino, or Korean.

-- [A 7-year longitudinal study of non-credit ESL classes](https://files.eric.ed.gov/fulltext/ED506600.pdf) showed that only about 8 percent of learners made the transition to other academic (credit) studies.
-  - 44 percent advanced only one literacy level.
-  - Most of those who advanced took on average 50 to 149 hours of attendance (usually referred to as “100 instruction hours”) to advance one level.
-- Because studies are so few and the ones available suffer from various methodological constraints, it is not possible to draw strong conclusions about effective instructional practices.

 - Compared with adult native speakers with low literacy, adult English language learners with low literacy show:
   - weaker vocabulary,
   - weaker passage comprehension,
   - weaker sight word reading skills, but
   - better phonological processing and
   - better phonological awareness.

-- Although adult language learners (and native speakers) can establish basic decoding skills quickly with good instruction, vocabulary and comprehension skills have been particularly difficult to change with instruction.
+- Recent findings from behavioral and neurobiological research imply that the **role of the primary language cannot be ignored** during the learning of a second language.

-- Two languages share brain structures and circuits, instead of having segregated ones.
+  - Multiple languages share brain structures and circuits, instead of having segregated ones.
   - Examples of such parallel activation across languages include:
-    - In Dutch and English, “room” has different meanings (it means “cream” in Dutch).
-A Dutch-English bilingual will briefly (and unconsciously) activate both meanings of the word “room,” quickly choosing the one that is appropriate to the language being used.
+      - In Dutch and English, “_room_” has different meanings (_it means “cream” in Dutch._) A Dutch-English bilingual will briefly (_and unconsciously_) activate both meanings of the word “_room_,” quickly choosing the one that is appropriate to the language being used.
-    - Words that are pronounced differently in two languages (e.g., “coin” in French and English) produce interference in silent reading compared with words with very similar pronunciations (e.g., “piano.”)
+      - Words that are pronounced differently in two languages (e.g., “_coin_” in French and English) produce interference in silent reading compared with words with very similar pronunciations (e.g., “_piano._”)
-  - The degree of overlap depends on second language proficiency: individuals whose knowledge of the second language is relatively weak show greater activation of frontal regions (reflecting more cognitive effort and use of working memory.)
+  - The degree of overlap depends on second language proficiency: individuals whose knowledge of the second language is relatively weak show greater activation of frontal regions (_reflecting more cognitive effort and use of working memory._)
-- Recent findings from behavioral and neurobiological research imply that the role of the primary language cannot be ignored during the learning of a second language.

-- When college students who are highly literate in a first language are learning English,
-  - Japanese and Chinese speakers rely on visual cues more than Korean or Persian speakers, because
-  - the latter two groups have a phonologically based rather than morphemically based writing system, although
-  - all four of the groups use non-Latin scripts.

-- If certain skills and strategies are available to a learner in a first language, building on them may help to develop literacy in a second language
+- If certain skills and strategies are available to a learner in a first language, building on them may help to develop literacy in a second language.
   - Decoding skill in a first language supports decoding in a second language.
   - Good readers use similar comprehension strategies in both of their languages.
   - Vocabulary knowledge across the two languages of language learners is relatively independent.
-  - Thus, there may be possibilities for applying \[first-language knowledge and skills\] to the second language when:
+  - Thus, there may be **possibilities for applying first-language knowledge and skills to the second language** when:
       - the literacy tasks involve analyzing language structure (phonology, morphology), or
-    - using metacognitive strategies.
+      - when using metacognitive strategies.
   - The data suggest limited or no transfer, however, when the tasks involve language-specific patterns (e.g., orthographic rules for spelling, meanings of items.)

-- One crucial influence on reading comprehension is vocabulary.
-  - One needs at least 3,000 words in a second language to read independently in that language.
-  - To comprehend a college-level academic text, a vocabulary of about 9,000 words is needed.
-- Vocabulary develops not only through explicit teaching but also through routine exposure to language, especially print, which contains words and word structures used less often in speech.
+An example:
+      - When college students who are highly literate in a first language are learning English:
+      - Japanese and Chinese speakers rely on visual cues more than Korean or Persian speakers,
+      - even though all four groups use non-Latin scripts:
+      - because the latter two groups have a phonologically-based (_rather than morphemically-based_) writing system.

-- The ability to learn a second language declines with age.
+- The ability to **learn a second language declines with age**.
   - One theory proposes this capacity decreases because of neurodevelopmental processes, such as
     - dendritic proliferation and pruning, and
     - synapse elimination.